 The Three Bet

 For flop games, such as hold’em and Omaha, the pre-flop 3-bet is technically different than the post-flop 3-bet.
 In these poker games blinds are used, and the act of posting the small and big blinds is considered the first “bet”.
-Subsequent players, beginning with the “under the gun” player (UTG) to the big blind’s immediate left, have the option of calling that first bet (the amount of the big blind), or folding or raising.
+Subsequent players, beginning with the “under the gun” (UTG) player to the big blind’s immediate left, have the option of calling that first bet (the amount of the big blind), or folding or raising.
 In a typical game, the first pre-flop raise is technically a “two-bet”, but you’ll never hear it called that.
 Instead, it’s when another play makes a second raise, going over the top of the first raiser, that the “three-bet” term is used.
 Below is a visual of what a pre-flop 3-bet looks like.

 What Does a 3-Bet Mean?